-• USB Host interface, J28, for an external USB device to connect to.

-M.2 B-key connector, J36.
+- USB Host interface, J28, for an external USB device to connect to. - M.2 E-key connector, J33.
+Some M.2 modules use the USB channel instead of the SDIO or PCIe interface to communicate with a Wi-Fi/BT module. - M.2 B-key connector, J36.
 M.2 modules for cellular RF modules typically use the USB interface.

-Figure 18 above illustrates the location of the USB Host connector, J28.
+Figure 16 above illustrates the location of the USB Host connector, J28.